-Do you have a website which you have put up spending countless sleepless nights and gallons of coffee?
+Do you have a website that you have put up spending countless sleepless nights and gallons of coffee?
 Congratulations.
 But also beware.
 Even after all your efforts that have gone into designing and developing your website, there might be a key feature that you are missing out on.
 Security!
 Yes, that’s right.
-On an average, there are reports of 30000 websites being hacked everyday on WordPress.
+On average, there are reports of 30000 websites being hacked every day on WordPress.
 These people certainly would not have imagined that their sites would be hacked and so haven’t you.
 But it is time to burst the bubble.
 Hacking is a lot about probability and you would do well to minimise that chance that a hacker has of grabbing hold of your website.
 You do not want to see all your hard work and creativity go down the drain just because of a completely avoidable security lapse.

 Just to prevent such a scenario here are some tips to beef up security for your WordPress blog:

 4. Do not be lazy and keep installing the updates regularly that WordPress offers.
-The updates are there for a purpose, whether it is a small bug fix, better stability or better security.
+The updates are there for a purpose whether it is a small bug fix, better stability, or better security.
 Whatever be the reason the update will enhance the user experience even if the changes are not visible.
-Updating does seem like a hassle after a while, but the hassle is worth it if it means better security for you.
+Updating does seem like a hassle after a while but the hassle is worth it if it means better security for you.
 About four-fifths of the hacked blogs are reported to have not installed the latest updates.
 This is a gamble not to be taken.

 The face of online threat is ever changing and it is one’s own responsibility to stay up to date on how to make one’s site safe and secure.
 Although the above points should keep a user safe from almost every imaginable security threat, you should also regularly go through the security updates and the featured security pages on WordPress.
 Better safe than sorry, right?